 Quiz: How Much Do You Know About Hydrogen and Fuel Cells?

-Hydrogen and fuel cell technologies power cars, buildings and more.
+Hydrogen and fuel cells are playing a growing role in our economy—with the potential for even more!
 But how much do you know about them?
 Test your knowledge with this quiz!

-Much like a battery, a fuel cell produces electricity through an electrochemical reaction, which generates electricity without any combustion.
-Unlike batteries, fuel cells don't wear out and continuously provide electricity as long as there's a constant source of fuel and oxygen.
+Much like a battery, a fuel cell produces electricity through electrochemical reactions, which generate electricity from hydrogen and air without any combustion.
+Unlike batteries, fuel cells don't need to be recharged and can continuously provide electricity as long as there's a constant source of hydrogen and oxygen.

-Fuel cells typically generate electricity using hydrogen and emit only water and heat.
-For polymer electrolyte membrane (PEM) fuel cells, hydrogen is fed into one side of the fuel cell, and oxygen is fed into the other.
-Hydrogen ions pass through a membrane and react with the oxygen on the other side to form H2O (or water) and create electricity.
+A fuel cell generating electricity from hydrogen and air emits only water, while also producing some heat.
+Proton exchange membrane (PEM) fuel cells are a common type of fuel cell being used in hydrogen-powered vehicles today.
+In these, hydrogen enters one side of the fuel cell, and oxygen enters the other.
+Hydrogen ions pass through a membrane and react with the oxygen on the other side to form H2O (water) and create electricity.

 Welsh scientist Sir William Robert Grove is credited for inventing fuel cells in 1839.
 However, the technology wasn't used commercially until the 1960s.

-5. When were fuel cells first used in space?
+9. When were hydrogen fuel cells first used in space?

 NASA first used fuel cells in 1965 to power onboard electronics during the Gemini 5 mission, which broke the world's manned spaceflight endurance record.
-Fuel cells not only provided power but also water for astronauts.
+The Gemini fuel cells used hydrogen and oxygen (stored onboard in liquid form) not only to provide power, but also water for astronauts.
 The technology improved and was used on all subsequent manned space missions including the Apollo and Space Shuttle programs.

 10. Which state has the most hydrogen fueling stations?